SmallSharpToolsOpenSource/PhotoZoom/README.md

 ### Approach

-I could have put more of the code into view controllers but I am finding that coding inside of views to work better along with delegates to handle anything which is unique.
+I could have put more of the code into view controllers but I am finding that coding inside of views to work better along with delegates to handle anything which is unique so it is easier to reuse and extend.
 This way I can drop multiple views into a parent view and get all of the functionality without any trouble.
-It's possible there could be multiple paging scroll views managed a view controller like an a news app like Pulse.
-This paging scroll view could be placed into a NIB managed inside of a Storyboard and just set up the base class to align it with your own inherited version of the view which can implement delegate methods as you need them.
+It's possible there could be multiple paging scroll views managed inside a view controller like an a news app like Pulse.
+This paging scroll view could be placed into a NIB managed inside of a Storyboard and just set the base class to align it with your own inherited version of the view which can implement delegate methods as you need them.

 ### Reuse

 To use these classes in your own project you only need PZPagingScrollView and PZPhotoView.
 The rest is just for reference on how it should work.

+### Caveats

+The geometry can be tricky when managing a scroll view within a scroll view.
+Then there is the process of hiding and showing the status bar, navbar and toolbar which can distort the layout and require observing those changes and adapting with by coding adaptations or to better manage the layout with autoresizing.
+I found it very difficult to toggle full screen mode due to the side effects to the layout.
+I tried to mimic the behavior in the Photos app but from the public API I do not seem to have a safe way to animate the status bar and other bars in sync with each other.
+So I have simply done the best that I can do.
+There is a jump due to the status bar which I would prefer to eliminate once I can learn a better approach.
+Once I get some answers on the developer forums or Stackoverflow I may be able to update this code to provide a smoother transition.

 Brennan Stehling
 SmallSharpTools LLC